 The visceral experience is relating to how you feel without being overtly intellectual.
-With products is has a lot to do with your own taste and includes color and form among other design principles.
+With products, it has a lot to do with your own taste and includes color and form among other design principles.
 An example of this is a red 1968 Jaguar.
 Its not a reliable car or inexpensive to repair but of course adored for it’s beauty.

 It is easy to identify design styles and current trends.
 Consumerist culture has a current obsession with minimalism and simplicity of products that are absent of visual metaphor.
-Minimalist product design was popularized by German designer Dieter Rams.
-He had the belief “less but better” and that products should be unobtrusive.
+Minimalist product design was popularized by German designer Dieter Rams and he had the belief “less but better”, and that products should be unobtrusive.
 His products are highly regarded because of their simplicity, balance, and ways in which the elements harmoniously work together.

 6. Behavioral Design

 Behavioral design lets the user feel in total control.
 The user should also be able to use the product easily and understand the context of the product.
 This sect of design has a lot to do with emotion, and because emotion is how we interpret the world it very hard to influence emotions and behaviors by literally changing the world the user lives in.
 We all know that habits are difficult to stop, and behavioral design attempts to change or initiate habits.

 Mobile and web applications are an example to enact behavioral design principles.
 Facebook for instance changes the way we communicate with our friends.
 A pedometer application on our phone makes us realize how many steps we take, or another keeps data on how much coffee we drink.
 We use these applications to create self awareness and through use we will eventually change our habits.

 Designers can make solutions more marketable, meaningful, and most importantly more human if empathy is considered during the design process.
 By understanding the basic principles of our own empathetic abilities, designers can accurately predict and evaluate how others think, feel, and experience situations.